txusballesteros/Android-Clean-Testing/README.md

 By the way, also I want to show a full example about my personal approach of [Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).

+## Acknowledgement

+To [Fernando Cejas](https://github.com/android10), for his help on Clean Architecture and for this dependencies configuration of gradle.
+To [Pedro Vicente Gomez](https://github.com/pedrovgs), for his help on Testing and Dagger things.

 ## License

 Copyright Txus Ballesteros 2016 (@txusballesteros)